ereekaur/finance/README.md

 \end{align*}
 $$

-but we can extend this into MOP problem via
+but we can extend this into MOP problem by setting

 $$
 \begin{align*}